atreyasha/spp-explainability/docs/develop.md

             interpretability -\> as a bridge between both studies, downside is the code is not very well developed

+        4. FA-RNNs involving REs and substitutions could be useful extensions as finite state transducers for interpretable neural machine translation

-        4. SoPA and rational recurrences: first is a practical approach while second is highly theoretical.
+        5. SoPA and rational recurrences: first is a practical approach while second is highly theoretical.
 Both have good code quality